Best Treats For Dogs - A Selection Guide

 What to look out for when giving treats

-It’s important to remember that dog treats should not be provided as a main meal or primary source of food.
+It’s important to remember that treats should not be provided as a main meal or primary source of food.
 They are often high in calories, fat and other additives, without providing much nutritional value.

 While it’s fine to provide treats as an occasional reward, treats shouldn’t form more than 10% of your dog’s daily calorie intake.

-What are the best dog treats?
+What are the best treats for dogs?

-- All-Natural or 100% Natural Ingredients: Natural ingredients like whole meats, fruits and vegetables will provide better nutrition for your dog.
+- All-Natural or 100% Natural Ingredients: Natural ingredients for treats like whole meats, fruits and vegetables will provide better nutrition for your dog.
 Product packaging must list ingredients in descending order from the ingredient used in the greatest quantity to the ingredient in the least-quantity, giving you an idea of the overall content of the treats.

 - Valuable nutrients: Treats which include valuable nutrients such as Omega-3 and Omega-6 amino acids will provide additional health benefits for your dog.